Buccaneers QB Tom Brady Almost Retired at This Age Due to Elbow Pain

 Tom Brady admits he almost retired at this age due to elbow pain originally appeared on NBC Sports Boston

-Tampa Bay Buccaneers quarterback Tom Brady is the oldest player in the NFL and still leading his team to victories.
+Tampa Bay Buccaneers quarterback Tom Brady is the oldest player in the NFL and still leading his team to victories, including a 21-16 win in Germany over the Seattle Seahawks in Week 10.

-The latest example came last week when he engineered a game-winning drive late in the fourth-quarter to beat the defending Super Bowl champion Los Angeles Rams.
+Before getting the Bucs back to a .500 record on the season on Sunday, he engineered a game-winning drive late in the fourth-quarter to beat the defending Super Bowl champion Los Angeles Rams in Week 9.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.